James-Chun/MKS22X-FinalProject/README.md

 May 26, 2019
 James - More progress on projectile (basically the same as balloon)
       - Projectile movement will track balloon's points (targeting system not yet implemented) and continously move towards it
-      - Functions the same as balloon movement just the end point is constantly moving (projectile speed is set and moves very fast)
+      - Functions the same as balloon movement just the end point is constantly moving (projectile speed is set and moves very
+        fast)
       - Have yet to make projectile disappear after reaching balloon and balloon take damage once getting intercepted by projectile

 May 27, 2019
 James - Worked on projectile movement
       - Projectiles disappear after reaching the balloon
       - Also implemented damage for the projectiles and balloons (once projectile reaches balloon it reduces health of balloon and then disappears)

+May 28, 2019
+James - Gave monkeys images
+      - Fixed bugs with arrows and balloons

+Devin - Worked on monkey distance tracker
+      - Using math formulas to calculate distance instead of using complicated methods
+      - Still buggy because the coordinate plane for processing is not a typical plane with origin in the center

+May 29, 2019
+James -

+Devin -